 It was in the halcyon days of the mid-70’s.
 I was working in the wine department of a Shoppers Village Liquors (later to become Liquor Barn).
 I was wearing blue jeans, an army surplus shirt, Dingo boots, and my hair hung down to between my shoulder blades.
 I was a certifiable hippie-type who knew his wines.
 There were plenty of certifiable hippie-types in Lexington in those days, but most of them knew more about Pabst Blue Ribbon than Mumm’s Cordon Rouge.

 Along about “diff-f-f-f…” he had glanced up at me, assessed the likelihood of any credible assistance from such a creature, and reached the conclusion of zero, zip, goose egg, and bupkiss.
-I caught a fleeting glimpse of despair in his eyes.
+I caught a spark of despair in his eyes.

 “No…I’m just looking.”